Last Updated: August 18, 2024

 United States of America

-💰 Compare Henry Kissinger's Net Worth
+1. What Was Henry Kissinger's Net Worth And Salary?

-What was Henry Kissinger's Net Worth and Salary?
+What Was Henry Kissinger's Net Worth and Salary?

-Henry Kissinger originally arrived in the United States as a political refugee escaping Jewish persecution in Bavaria.
+Kissinger originally arrived in the United States as a political refugee escaping Jewish persecution in Bavaria.
 He eventually became a naturalized citizen, and after a stint in the army, he became one of the most influential politicians and advisers of the latter 20th century.
 He was one of the most vocal figures in the implementation of US foreign policy under presidents Richard Nixon and Gerald Ford.

 Although he was undoubtedly an influential and innovative figure in US politics, many observers and scholars see him as a highly controversial figure.
 Some even consider him a war criminal.
 After leaving political office, Kissinger continued to have a considerable impact on global politics by establishing an international geopolitical consulting firm.
 Some of his firm's most prominent clients include major multinational corporations.
 While it is true that he is a polarizing figure, one thing is certain: Henry Kissinger provided results.